 1. Gorilla Trekking – The Ultimate Wildlife Experience

 Rwanda is one of only three countries in the world where you can trek to see mountain gorillas in the wild.
 Volcanoes National Park is globally renowned for its gorilla trekking experiences.
-Travelers get the once-in-a-lifetime opportunity to hike through the lush, misty forests of the Virunga Mountains and observe these majestic, critically endangered primates up close.
+Travellers get the once-in-a-lifetime opportunity to hike through the lush, misty forests of the Virunga Mountains and observe these majestic, critically endangered primates up close.
 The intimate and breathtaking encounters with the gorillas are awe-inspiring and unforgettable, making it a must-do for wildlife enthusiasts.

 2. Exceptional Wildlife and Conservation Success Stories

-Rwanda’s national parks are thriving centers for wildlife conservation.
+Rwanda’s national parks are thriving centres for wildlife conservation.
 Akagera National Park, located in the east, is a classic safari destination where visitors can spot the Big Five—lions, leopards, elephants, rhinos, and buffaloes—alongside giraffes, zebras, hippos, and more.
 Once devastated by poaching, Akagera is a conservation success story, with wildlife populations rebounding dramatically thanks to dedicated efforts to restore the park’s biodiversity.

-In Nyungwe National Park, travelers can experience the thrill of tracking chimpanzees in one of Africa’s oldest rainforests.
+In Nyungwe National Park, travellers can experience the thrill of tracking chimpanzees in one of Africa’s oldest rainforests.
 Nyungwe is home to an incredible diversity of primates, including the Ruwenzori colobus and the L’Hoest’s monkey, offering an exciting wildlife experience beyond the traditional safari.

 3. Stunning Natural Geography